w3c/wai-people-use-web/_people-use-web/user-stories-five.md

   <div>
 {:/}

-Sophie, a mother with Down syndrome, works at her local library.
-She would like an office job but is hesitant to apply because she will have to learn new websites and software that may not be written in language she can understand, for example using unfamiliar words, as well as acronyms and abbreviations.
+Sophie, a mother with Down syndrome, works at a basketball stadium.
+She would like to be a senior assistant but is hesitant to apply because she will have to learn new websites and software that may not be written in language she can understand, for example using unfamiliar words, as well as acronyms and abbreviations.
 Consistency, writing in plain language, and having small